Developing and Growing Enterprises with Tech

 Recommended team composition: All who are interested in this area

-Opportunity sought: Exploring new markets and uses for Dyson’s Motor and Vacuum technology
+Opportunity sought: Exploring new markets and uses for Dyson’s Motor technology

 Dyson is a global technology company with 3,500 engineers and scientists based in the UK, US, Singapore, Malaysia and Shanghai Dyson technology can be found in more than 75 countries around the world and invests £7m in research and development every week.

-In Singapore, Dyson is investing S$580 million in its future.
-In February this year, Dyson moved into its new technology centre at Science Park One.
-The space has the latest development labs, bringing together the latest hardware and software expertise.
-Dyson plans to grow the Singapore-based engineering team by 50 per cent.
+In Singapore, Dyson is investing S$580 million in its future., Dyson’s technology centre at Science Park One has the latest development labs, bringing together the latest hardware and software expertise.
+Dyson plans to grow the Singapore-based engineering team.
 Located in the heart of Singapore’s start-up community and next to the National University of Singapore, the new centre’s engineering teams will focus on developing new technologies for the future.
 Dyson also has an advanced manufacturing centre for the making of its digital motor in Jurong where 13 million motors roll off its highly automated lines each year.

-For this course, the students assigned to this statement will explore new and innovative uses for Dyson’s patented digital motor and cyclone technology.
+For this course, the students assigned to this statement will explore new and innovative uses for Dyson’s patented digital motor.
 In what are other market areas could these similar innovations be applied to?
 Perhaps in manufacturing, medical, industrial users?
 What are the further innovations or considerations needed to make it viable in these other areas?
 What are the potential business models?

 Dyson representatives will be available to provide feedback and for the team to validate ideas.